remomomo/cookiecutter-snakemake-workflow/README.md

 # cookiecutter-snakemake-workflow

-Cookiecutter template for snakemake workflows with some examples and useful scripts to run on the MDC max-cluster.
+Cookiecutter template for snakemake workflows with some examples and useful scripts to run on the MDC max-cluster using the SGE scheduler.
+An alternative profile is available for slurm.